AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 When reading datasets with PySpark and Scala notebooks, you have the option to use interactive mode or batch mode to read the dataset.
 Interactive is made for fast results whereas batch mode is for large datasets.

-- For PySpark and Scala notebooks, batch mode should be used when 5 million rows (~13.42GB data on disk) of XDM data or more is being read.
-For more information on the efficiency of each mode and ad-hoc data speeds, see the [PySpark](#pyspark-data-limits) or [Scala](#scala-data-limits) data limit tables below.
+- For PySpark and Scala notebooks, batch mode should be used when 5 million rows of data or more is being read.
+For more information on the efficiency of each mode, see the [PySpark](#pyspark-data-limits) or [Scala](#scala-data-limits) data limit tables below.

 ### [!DNL Python] notebook data limits